dzackgarza/Notes/Research/Notes/ReadingGeneral/2018-01-13 Reading Notes.md

 $$
 And $E_3 = E_\infty$, so $d_2^{0,1}$ is an isomorphism.

-*Note: Probably a good starting point for basic calcuations?
+*Note: Probably a good starting point for basic calculations?
 Fill out the missing details for this table.*

 Challenge: Prove $\pi_4(S^2) = \frac{\ZZ}{2\ZZ}$